How Strengths Helped Me On My Cancer Detour

 Here is where they each came into play:

 I have two young children, a loving husband, and an extremely caring family and social network.
-I value close relationships with others and this has created an extended network of support during challenging times, motivation and purpose for getting through this challenge, and …
+I value close relationships with others and this has created an extended network of support during challenging times as well as motivation and purpose for getting through it.

 I like doing favors and good deeds for others; I am a caretaker by nature.
 The tables have flipped a bit and I believe this strength has opened the door for others to do the same for me.
 Between GoFundMe pages, meals, rides, playdates for our kids, and general “sending good thoughts” my way, I have felt surrounded by kindness throughout this journey.